KWB-R/fakin/content/home/projects.md

 widget = "projects"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Projects"
+title = "Test Projects"
-subtitle = "for testing best-practices developed within FAKIN"
+subtitle = "for best-practices developed within FAKIN"

 # Order that this section will appear in.
 weight = 48